ranjanistic/knotters/README.md

 The Knotters Platform source code.

+See [CONTRIBUTING.md](CONTRIBUTING.md) if you have read the whole README.md and have already setup the repository as instructed in this file.
+If not, then go through the following steps first, then jump to [CONTRIBUTING.md](CONTRIBUTING.md) for further contribution guidelines.

 ## Setup

 _All commands/bash scripts should be assumed to be executed in the root of project directory, unless specified explicitly._